Ukrainian official warns of ‘catastrophe’ in captured city

 Commenting on Putin’s ominous statement, Kremlin spokesman Dmitry Peskov said the Russian leader was reacting to statements by Ukraine’s government and its Western allies about defeating Russia on the battlefield.

-“Russia’s potential is so big that just a small part of it has been used in the special military operation,” “ Peskov told reporters Friday.
+“Russia’s potential is so big that just a small part of it has been used in the special military operation,” Peskov told reporters.
 “And so Western statements are utterly absurd and just add to the grief of the Ukrainian people.”

 In other developments: